wlmr/papr/notes.md

 [ ] Data distrubution: Save issuer random value in relation on user (can be disgarded later if custodian_list is saved) [ ] Make sure issuer knows who it recieves revoke responses from [ ] Bootstrap
+[ ] Same custodian can be selected twice
+[ ] You can select yourself as custodian (in bootstrap at least)
 ---
 from root:
 ```